 The Dayspring Honors High School (HHS) launched in the 2017-2018 school year.
 At the completion of the 2019-2020 school year it became a distinct entity within the school.
 From that time a minimum of eight (8) designated honors courses has been required for HHS students to earn an Honors High School diploma.
 See Graduation Requirements.

 Requirements for Honors High School Enrollment

-- I. Proven Academic Record, as determined by a combination of - the GPA (target of 3.5 or higher). - recent standardized test scores (target upper quintile). - the most recent "ability/achievement ratio" as determined by standardized testing (must be positive)
+- I. Proven Academic Record, as determined by a combination of - the GPA (target of 3.5 or higher) - minimum of 88% in key current course final grades

 II.
 Consent, as evidenced by